Bill Vander Zalm: Premier

 In 1986, Premier Bennett announced he was retiring.
 Vander Zalm attracted considerable attention as he considered whether he would run for the leadership of the Social Credit Party.
 He generated more press from the race than the other candidates did.
-At the party's convention in Whistler, British Columbia, he prevailed over 11 other candidates by winning on the fourth ballot.
+At the party's convention in Whistler, British Columbia, he prevailed over 11 other candidates (including future prime minister Kim Campbell) by winning on the fourth ballot, and was sworn in as premier on August 6, 1986.

-He was sworn in as premier just a month before the 1986 election.
-During the subsequent provincial election campaign, "Vandermania" swept BC, and the Socreds easily won another term over the opposition New Democratic Party (NDP).
+During the 1986 provincial election campaign, "Vandermania" swept BC, and the Socreds easily won another term over the opposition BC NDP.
+Vander Zalm himself re-entered the legislature by winning one of the two seats in Richmond.

-Vander Zalm promised a fresh start after the confrontational Bennett years.
-Once elected in his own right, Vander Zalm filled most of the cabinet slots with MLAs who had languished on the backbench under Bennett.
-Vander Zalm decided to release the normally-secret list of cabinet appointments to two Vancouver Sun reporters hours before the official announcement was to be made.
+Vander Zalm promised a fresh start after the confrontational Bennett years, filling most of the cabinet slots with MLAs who had languished on the backbench under Bennett.
+He decided to release the normally secret list of cabinet appointments to two Vancouver Sun reporters hours before the official announcement was to be made.
+Under his watch, the Socred government took a more social conservative hue.
+This did not sit well with more moderate Socreds, who began drifting to the previously moribund Liberals—a trend that would haunt Vander Zalm's successors later.

 On July 7, 1987, during the first session of the 34th Parliament, Vander Zalm's health minister Peter Dueck introduced the Health Statutes Amendment Act (Bill 34).
 This bill specified quarantine procedures for individuals with “serious reportable communicable disease."
 The bill was met with serious backlash and protest from HIV/AIDS activism groups like ACT UP, the Vancouver Lesbian Connection, and the Vancouver Persons With AIDS Coalition.
 The mobilization by activists in protest of the bill led to the formation of the Coalition for Responsible Health Legislation (CRHL) by Vancouver-based AIDS activists that led several actions for protest, but also education like safer sex workshops focused on preventing HIV transmission.
 The bill received Royal Assent on December 17, 1987, and was passed into law.
 The protests continued, but effort from the BC Civil Liberties Association shifted to the modification of the bill, rather than discarding it completely.

-The government of Premier Bill Vander Zalm refused to fund the 1990 Gay Games event in Vancouver, citing inappropriate usage of public resources.
+The government of Premier Bill Vander Zalm refused to fund the 1990 Gay Games in Vancouver and cited inappropriate usage of public resources.